An Antelope Valley couple has pleaded guilty to operating an elaborate dogfighting ring out of their home.

-Jesse Eduardo Jiminez, 44, pleaded guilty to 13 counts of dog fighting, nine counts of willful animal cruelty, six counts of animal neglect; two counts of practicing veterinary medicine without a license, and one count of possession of cocaine.
+Jesse Eduardo Jiminez, 44, pleaded guilty to 13 counts of dogfighting, nine counts of willful animal cruelty, six counts of animal neglect, two counts of practicing veterinary medicine without a license, and one count of possessing cocaine.
 All except two of those counts are felonies.

-Under the terms of the plea agreement, 28 counts will be dismissed once Jiminez serves his term, ultimately resulting in a conviction on three felonies including one count of willful animal cruelty and two counts of dog fighting.
+Under the plea agreement's terms, 28 counts will be dismissed once Jiminez serves his time, ultimately resulting in a conviction on three felonies, including one count of willful animal cruelty and two counts of dogfighting.

 His wife, Yvette Jiminez, pleaded guilty to one count of willful animal cruelty and two counts of felony dogfighting.
 She received the same probation restrictions as her husband and was ordered released after serving nine months behind bars.